-‘Cash flow is king’, or should we rather say ‘cash flow is everything’?
-Yes!
-To get paid in time as a small business is the difference between surviving and thriving – or having to shut down.
-We serve 6 invoicing hacks that’ll increase your chances of getting paid faster!
+‘Cash flow is king’, so say they.
+And for start-ups and entrepreneurs, this is especially true.
+For a small business, being paid on time is the difference between surviving and thriving – or having to shut down.
+So read these 6 invoicing hacks to increase your chances of getting paid faster!

 How are you sending invoices?
 Manually when your shop has closed or immediately through your point-of-sale system?

-Remember that invoicing ultimately is the most important type of communication you have with your customer.
-By paying attention to how you invoice you increase your chances of getting paid – here are 6 hacks to get money to your account faster.
+Remember that, ultimately, invoicing is the most important type of communication you have with your customer.
+By paying attention to how you invoice, you increase your chances of getting paid – here are 6 hacks to help you get that money into your account faster.

 1. Send friendly reminders

-If you’re being passive about past-due receivables (‘cause remember that if your customers don’t hear from you in a while, you’ll most certainly be the last of their vendors to get paid.
+Don’t be too passive about past-due receivables!
+Remember, if your customers haven’t heard from you in a while, then you’ll most certainly be the last of their vendors to get paid.

-The phrase “what is an invoice” is among the top most Googled invoice-related terms.
-So make sure to …
+“What is an invoice?” is one of the most Googled invoice-related terms.
+So make sure to…”

 2. Keep your invoices (seriously) simple

-Make invoices that are as clear and simple as possible.
-Include how to make the payment and your contact information so your customers easily can reach out to you in case of confusion.
+Make your invoices as clear and simple as possible.
+Include information on how to make the payment, along with your contact information so customers can easily get in touch if they are confused by anything.